evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment

 ### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Preinstalled Apps

+While the infotainment system does not include an app store, it comes with a selection of preinstalled third-party apps that run natively on the car's screen, independent of a connected phone.
+The available apps vary by market but include popular options such as:

+- **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
+- **Apple Music**
+- **Tidal**

 ### Phone Mirroring